-Welding defined as a process of attaching two metal through the agency of heat or pressure in addition to the filter material.
+Welding defined as a process of attaching two metals through the agency of heat or pressure in addition to the filter material.
 The parts that are attached to each other are called parent material or base material and addition material to form the joint is called filler or consumable.
 Consumables are usually selected to be similar in composition to forming a homogenous weld.
-Heat is supplied by various ways like electric arc, plasma arc, and laser.
+Heat is supplied in various ways like electric arc, plasma arc, and laser.
 The weldment is referred to as a completed welded joint.

 - Material type of the workpieces